Skip to main content

 systemctl enable minio

-This completes the install, and setup process for MinIO.
-You should now be able to start the service!
+This completes the installation and setup process for MinIO.

 systemctl start minio